-Ever since Amazon went online in 1995, the e-commerce juggernaut has undergone a slew of changes — despite being led by the same man, Jeff Bezos, during the ensuing two decades.
+Ever since Amazon went online in 1995, the e-commerce juggernaut has undergone a slew of changes — despite being led by the same man, Jeff Bezos, during the ensuing two-plus decades.

 When the Seattle-based company first launched its website, all it sold was books.
 Gradually, Bezos and his team expanded Amazon’s offerings to include things like CDs and DVDs.

 But Amazon never really stopped changing the inventory it sold.

 Bezos said he wanted his store to become the world’s largest, so he worked hard toward meeting that goal — whether that meant offering new products, launching Amazon Prime, launching Amazon Instant Video ... the list goes on and on.

 Today, Amazon sells more than 200 million products to customers all over the world.